 Medical/Dental Expense Account.
-The Employer agrees to allow insurance eligible medical specialists to participate in a medical and dental expense reimbursement program to cover copayments, deductibles, and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to a maximum expenditure of \$5,000 per calendar year.
+The Employer agrees to allow insurance eligible medical specialists to participate in a medical and dental expense reimbursement program to cover copayments, deductibles, and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to the maximum amount of salary reduction contributions allowed per calendar year under Section 125 of the Internal Revenue Code or other applicable federal law.

 Deferred Compensation.
 Each fiscal year, the Employer may provide a State-paid contribution to the State deferred compensation program as permitted by M.S. §356.24, subd.
 1, paragraph 4 for each medical specialist.
-The State-paid contribution shall be in an amount matching the medical specialist's contributions on a dollar for dollar basis, not to exceed \$300 per medical specialist.
+The State-paid contribution shall be in an amount matching the medical specialist's contributions on a dollar for dollar basis, not to exceed three hundred dollars (\$300) per medical specialist.